-FY2023 Target s and Results For multiple-year goals (): Goals achieved For multiple-year goals (): Expected to be achieved in the final fis r not achieved for reasonable causes (Excluding non-numerical goal I fiscal year he final fiscal year Materiality Mid- to long-term initiatives F FY2023 targets/Key performance indicators (KPIs) Target year Quantitative targets FY2023 Result Scope Evaluation Realize a decarbonized society through innovation and Integrated Solutions Reduce CO 2 emissions related to the usage of new products and improve the rate of "CO 2 emission reduction contribution by product use" compared to the previous model FY2024 1.0% or higher 2.8% Mitsubishi Electric Group 0 Realize a innovation and integrated solutions Reduce CO 2 emissions from our company FY2024 30% or higher vs. FY2014 27% Licoti io di cup ○1 sustainable global Use recycled (in terms of t plastics he volume of molding and packaging materials) FY2024 10.0% or higher 8.1% Mitsubishi Δ environment Contribute to achieving a circular ' e use of waste plastics FY2024 90.0% or higher 92.5% Electric Group (in Japan) 0 economy Rate of reduct tion in water usage at high-risk sites (per unit of sales) FY2024 4% or higher vs. the FY2020 level 16% Mitsubishi Electric Group (Overseas) 0 Promotion of products, services, and solutions that contribute natural threats, including prevention of natural disasters e to minimizinç damage due to Next Generation Geostationary Meteorological Satellite (Himawari-10) Water surface condition monitoring service MinaMonitor Ecocute Contribution through business activities in the areas of safety/security, inclusion, and well-being Safety/ security Developed a technology to automatically detect dangerous behaviors with high accuracy from camera images 0 Realize a safe, secure, and comfortable 3 Promotion of products, services, and solutions that contribute to improving adaptability to urban and social challenges, including labor shortages, declining population, and depopulation Launched joint research on a cloud Al-operated road management system to streamline road maintenance and repair operations Mitsubishi Electric Group society Inclusion Promotion of products, services, and solutions that reduce the impdisability, etc.) and environmental limitations such as residential ar services, and solutions that reduce the impact of physical limitations (age, ironmental limitations such as residential areas Service for watching over seniors MeAMOR Al × watching over service for seniors kizkia-Knight 0 Well-t Well-being Promotion of products, services, and solutions that contribute to and healthy living realizing more comfortable Mitsubishi Electric and AIST established the Human-Centric system design collaboration laboratory SUSTIE, a ZEB-related technology demonstration building, acquired Platinum WELL certification Released the Emoco Eye Mitsubishi room air conditioner Kirigamine Z Series equipped with emoco eye nprove priority initiative items based on the results of the FY2022 Impact Assessment FY2024 All items addressed Developed improvement plans for items that had yet to be addressed Δ provement statuses of human rights initiatives based on the an Rights Impact Assessment FY2023 100% 100% 0 Respect for all people Promote human rights initiatives that are based on international norms Enhance response for grievances on human rights Have established and run JaCER in addition to the contact points for inquiries regarding sustainability and harassment as well as the ethics and compliance hot line Improved accessibility and transparency by improving the "Sustainability Inquiries" section of the official website and joining JaCER Mitsubishi Electric Group 0 Provide educa ation on human rights and e-learning sessions FY2023 100% 100% Mitsubishi Electric 0
+FY2023 Target s and Results For multiple-year goals (): Goals achieved For multiple-year goals (): Expected to be achieved in the final fis r not achieved for reasonable causes (Excluding non-numerical goal I fiscal year he final fiscal year Materiality lity Mid- to long-term initiatives FY2023 targets/Key performance indicators (KPIs) Target year Quantitative targets FY2023 Result Scope Evaluation Realize a decarbonized society through innovation and Integrated Solutions Reduce CO 2 emissions related to the usage of new products and improve the rate of "CO 2 emission reduction contribution by product use" compared to the previous model FY2024 1.0% or higher 2.8% Mitsubishi Electric Group 0 Realize a innovation and integrated solutions Reduce CO 2 e missions from our company FY2024 30% or higher vs. FY2014 27% Licoti io di cup ○1 sustainable global Use recycled (in terms of t plastics he volume of molding and packaging materials) FY2024 10.0% or higher 8.1% Mitsubishi Δ environment Contribute to achieving a circular Make effective e use of waste plastics FY2024 90.0% or higher 92.5% Electric Group (in Japan) 0 economy Rate of reduc tion in water usage at high-risk sites (per unit of sales) FY2024 4% or higher vs. the FY2020 level 16% Mitsubishi Electric Group (Overseas) 0 Promotion of products, services, and solutions that contribute natural threats, including prevention of natural disasters e to minimizinç damage due to Next Generation Geostationary Meteorological Satellite (Himawari-10) Water surface condition monitoring service MinaMonitor Ecocute Contribution through business activities in the areas of safety/security, inclusion, and well-being Safety/ security Developed a technology to automatically detect dangerous behaviors with high accuracy from camera images 0 Realize a safe, secure, and comfortable areas of safety/security, inclusion, 3 Promotion of products, services, and solutions that contribute to improving adaptability to urban and social challenges, including labor shortages, declining population, and depopulation Launched joint research on a cloud Al-operated road management system to streamline road maintenance and repair operations Mitsubishi Electric Group society Inclusion Promotion of products disability, etc.) and en imitations (age, Service for watching over seniors MeAMOR Al × watching over service for seniors kizkia-Knight 0 Well-be Well-being Promotion of products, services, and solutions that contribute to r and healthy living realizing more comfortable Mitsubishi Electric and AIST established the Human-Centric system design collaboration laboratory SUSTIE, a ZEB-related technology demonstration building, acquired Platinum WELL certification Released the Emoco Eye Mitsubishi room air conditioner Kirigamine Z Series equipped with emoco eye nprove priority initiative items based on the results of the FY2022 s Impact Assessment FY2024 All items addressed Developed improvement plans for items that had yet to be addressed Δ provement statuses of human rights initiatives based on the an Rights Impact Assessment FY2023 100% 100% 0 Respect for all people Promote human rights initiatives that are based on international norms Enhance resp Enhance response for grievances on human rights Have established and run JaCER in addition to the contact points for inquiries regarding sustainability and harassment as well as the ethics and compliance hot line Improved accessibility and transparency by improving the "Sustainability Inquiries" section of the official website and joining JaCER Mitsubishi Electric Group 0 Provide educa ation on human rights and e-learning sessions FY2023 100% 100% Mitsubishi Electric 0

-^{1} Rated as good because we achieved the target emissions for FY2023, which are equivalent to the quantitative targets for the target year.
+\1 Rated as good because we achieved the target emissions for FY2023, which are equivalent to the quantitative targets for the target year.